CAMMA-public/ORPose-Depth/README.md

 ## Installation
 You need to have a [Anaconda3](https://www.anaconda.com/products/individual#linux) installed for the setup.
-We developed the code on the Ubuntu 16.04, Python 3.7, PyTorch 1.5.1, CUDA 10.1 using the NVIDGeForce GTX 1080 Ti GPU.
+We developed the code on the Ubuntu 16.04, Python 3.7, PyTorch 1.5.1, CUDA 10.1 using the NVIDIA GeForce GTX 1080 Ti GPU.
 ```sh
 > sudo apt-get install ffmpeg
 > ORPose_Depth=/path/to/ORPose_Depth/repository